EmblocSoft/PostgreSQL-DBA/PostgreSQL DBA (v17, 16, 15, 14, 13).md

 ---
 7.2

--- Create an index on “customer_id” in “customers” table CREATE INDEX CONCURRENTLY idx_customer_id ON customers(customer_id);
+CREATE INDEX CONCURRENTLY idx_customer_id ON customers(customer_id);

--- Create an index on “order_id” in “orders” table CREATE INDEX CONCURRENTLY idx_order_id ON orders(order_id);
+CREATE INDEX CONCURRENTLY idx_order_id ON orders(order_id);

--- Create a partial index for orders with a total_amount >= 100
 CREATE INDEX CONCURRENTLY idx_total_amount_gt_100 ON orders(total_amount) WHERE total_amount >= 100;

 ---R4

 EXPLAIN ANALYZE
 SELECT * FROM orders
 ORDER BY total_amount;

 ---R5

 EXPLAIN ANALYZE
 SELECT *
 FROM orders